syncfusion-content/wpf-docs/wpf/SfSmithChart/Axes.md

 ## Radial Axis

 Radial axis scale is used to measure the normalized reactance values.
-Top circle ranges from 270 to 90 degrees, it will allow positive range like zero to positive infinite.
-Bottom circle ranges from 90 to 270 degrees, it will allow only negative range like zero to negative infinitive.

 ### MajorGridlines